MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 ---
 # Overview - File integrity monitoring

-In Defender for Servers Plan 2 in Microsoft Defender for Cloud, the file integrity monitoring feature helps keeps enterprise assets and resources secure by scanning and analyzing files, and comparing their current state with previous scans.
+The file integrity monitoring feature in Microsoft Defender for Cloud helps keeps enterprise assets and resources secure by scanning and analyzing operating system files, Windows registries, application software, and Linux system files for changes that might indicate an attack.
 File integrity monitoring helps you to:

 - Meet compliance requirements.
 File integrity monitoring is often required by regulatory compliance standards such as PCI-DSS and ISO 17799.
-- Identity potential security issues by detecting suspicious changes to files.
+- Improve posture and identify potential security issues by detecting suspicious changes to files.

-## Data collection

-File integrity monitoring uses the Microsoft Defender for Endpoint agent to collect data from machines, in accordance with collection rules.
-[Defender for Endpoint is integrated by default](integration-defender-for-endpoint.md#integration-with-defender-for-endpoint-edr) with Defender for Cloud.

-> [!Note]
-> The older method of data collection uses the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
-Support for using the MMA will end in November 2024.
-For a quick overview of the differences between new and old methods, read our [Tech Community blog](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/introducing-the-new-file-integrity-monitoring-with-defender-for/ba-p/4252051).

-After enabling Defender for Servers Plan 2, you enable and configure file integrity monitoring.

-- File integrity monitoring monitors selected files across a subscription.
-- The Defender for Endpoint agent collects data from machines in accordance with a defined list of files to monitor.
-- Data collected by the Defender for Endpoint agent is stored for access and analysis in a Log Analytics workspace.
-- You can select an existing workspace for file integrity monitoring, or create a new one.
-- Collected file integrity monitoring data is part of the the 500 MB benefit included in Defender for Servers Plan 2.

-## Migrating to the new experience

-In Defender for Cloud, you can migrate file integrity monitoring using the MMA to use the new experience.
-Follow the steps to [migrate file integrity monitoring](migrate-file-integrity-monitoring.md).

 ## Monitoring suspicious activity